School’s Out demo:

 Spring 1964.
 Lettermen Talent Show, Cortez High School, Phoenix, AZ.
 “Earwigs to Eternity”.

 At this first show, the Earwigs featured Vince, Glen, Dennis and John Tatum along with a ‘drummer’, Phil Wheeler.
-Except for Glen and John, they couldn`t play their instruments.
+Glen and John played their guitars, Dennis and Vince, and Phil (who had some lessons) played his one drum.
 By all accounts they were awful…basically lip-synching to Beatle tunes.
 After the show, Phil left, to be replaced by John Speer.

 Various band names were considered including “Husky Babies Sandwich” and “Joe Banana and The Bunch (The band with a-peal)”